mosmart/stat159/hws/stat159-fall2016-hw03/README.md

 **NOTE:** You NEED to have the required R packages installed as well as LaTex in order for the command `make all` to run without producing any errors.
 The required R packages are `stargazer` and `testthat`.

+## Licenses

+All media content (e.g. report/., images/.) licensed under CC-BY
 [Creative Commons License](http://creativecommons.org/licenses/by-sa/4.0/)
 ![creative commones license](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

+All code (e.g. code/.) licenced under the Apache License, Version 2.0
+    * See file `LICENSE` to read the license